 Wheeled Vehicle (B)

-Anatomy (B) - Teams will be tested on their knowledge of anatomy and health concepts including nervous and integumentary systems.
+Anatomy & Physiology (B) - Teams will be tested on their knowledge of anatomy and health concepts including cardiovascular, integumentary and immune systems.

-Anatomy & Physiology (C) - This event encompasses the anatomy and physiology of selected body systems, this year limited to nervous, integumentary and immune systems.
+Anatomy & Physiology (C) - This event encompasses the anatomy and physiology of selected body systems, this year limited to cardiovascular, integumentary and immune systems.

-Astronomy (C) - Teams will demonstrate an understanding of the basic concepts of math and physics relating to stellar evolution and Type II supernovas.
+Astronomy (C) - Teams will demonstrate an understanding of the basic concepts of math and physics relating to stellar evolution and star and planet formation.

 Bungee Drop (C) - Using an elastic cord teams will conduct drops from a given height to a surface plane.